PicoCreator/2nd-brain/A - TechTalkCTO/P - Introducing Series/AI in Q42022/Introducing AI, and how it dreams in 2022.md

 Flipping it back around

 > You, with your prompts is a participant in a dream.
 > With the AI being the dream world, trying its best to be, as convincingly as possible, a good dream.
-Where it answer your questions in a very belivable manner.
+Where it answer your questions in a very believable manner.
 >
 > And just like your dream world, it can be at times entirely realistic, and factually accurate, or as imaginary (and perhaps exciting) as it wants to be